 The Great Flats, or the Schenectady Aquifer, is a unique groundwater resource and is one of the most productive aquifers in New York State.
 The Great Flats Aquifer serves as a reliable source of high quality drinking water for nearly 150,000 residents of both Schenectady and Saratoga Counties.
 On an average day, approximately 25 million gallons of water are withdrawn from the aquifer by the five Schenectady County municipalities listed below:

 - Mohawk Hudson Bike/Hike Trail Projects

-Built during the late 1970's and early 1980's, the trail was constructed directly upon the old Erie Canal towpath and former railroad grades of the area's first transportation routes.
+Originally built during the late 1970’s and early 1980’s, the trail was constructed directly upon the historic Erie Canal towpath and former railroad grades of the area’s first transportation routes.
 The County has continued to expand and improve the trail since its first construction and recently added the 1.5-mile Alco Heritage Trail section along the south shore of the Mohawk River between Maxon Road and the Front Street Neighborhood in the City of Schenectady.

-In Schenectady County alone, the trail is about 21 miles long and completely continuous except for a short gap in Rotterdam Junction and a 1.25 mile gap in the City of Schenectady where the trail traverses local streets through the Stockade Historic District.
+In Schenectady County alone, the trail is about 25 miles long and now completely off-road except for a short .75-mile gap in the City of Schenectady where the trail traverses local streets through the Stockade Historic District.
 The County’s recently completed Mohawk Hudson Bike Trail Extension Feasibility Report identifies alternatives to extend the trail and reduce the on-road section to a mere 0.2 miles along Washington Avenue in the Stockade Neighborhood.